 There has never been a better time to earn a Bachelor of Science in Nursing (BSN).
 It has been five years since the Institute of Medicine and the Robert Wood Johnson Foundation issued a report on the state of nursing and its future.
-The report called for 80 percent of nurses to have a minimum of a bachelor’s degree by 2020, and many medical institutions are already striving to employ a high percentage of nurses with a BSN.
-If you are thinking of earning a BSN, the first step is to choose the program that best fits your personal and professional situation.
+The report called for 80 percent of nurses to have a minimum of a bachelor's degree by 2020, and many medical institutions are already striving to employ a high percentage of nurses with a BSN.
+If you are thinking of earning a BS in Nursing, the first step is to choose the program that best fits your personal and professional situation.

 The choices of programs can be overwhelming